nextstrain/fauna/tdb/README.md

 * --overwrite default=False help=whether to overwrite existing non-null fields
 * --exclusive default=True help=default downloads all documents in database to see if measurements present, include --exclusive to get each document on its own (takes longer, but better if others updating database at same time).
 * --upload default=False help=default allows parsing of HI tables to be tested, include --upload to actually upload measurements
+* --replace default=False help=If included, delete all documents in table
 * --path help=path to fasta file, default is data/virus/
 * --auth\_key help=authorization key for rethink database
 * --host help=rethink host url